albertattard/java-boot-camp/docs/11-collections/03-sets.md

 Set [c, b, a]
 ```

-The order in which the elements are sorted is governed by the provided `Comparator` or by their natural ordering (in the element implements [`Comparable`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Comparable.html)).
+The order in which the elements are sorted is governed by the provided `Comparator` or by their natural ordering (the element implements [`Comparable`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Comparable.html)).

 Note that adding elements to a `TreeSet` which do not support natural ordering (elements do not implement `Comparable`) and without providing a `Comparator` will throw a [`ClassCastException`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/ClassCastException.html) at runtime.